TejaGaneshBalaji/Cloud-Cost-Dashboard/README.md

 📌 Purpose

-This dashboard was developed to simulate a realistic cloud cost monitoring tool, showcasing cost breakdowns across services, regions, and time periods.
+This dashboard was developed to simulate a realistic cloud cost monitoring tool, showcasing cost breakdowns across services, environments, and time periods.
 Note: All data used is synthetically generated to replicate real-world scenarios based on my prior work experience.
 The guide for the synthetically generated data can be looked in this repo (https://github.com/TejaGaneshBalaji/synthetic-datasets).

 🛠 Tech Stack